Francode77/KPMG-NLP/README.md

 **Application**

 A webserver will run with an input form.
-There we will give a file that is supposedly extracted from a RSS feed or similar method.
+There we will locate a new CLA file in .pdf format that is supposedly obtained from a feed or a similar method.

 **Processing**

 A file input on the webserver is feeded to the process.py file which will run modified functions from preprocessing sequentially.

-For language detection we use FastTEXT
+-For language detection we use FastTEXT
+-For the summarization we use MBartForConditionalGeneration

+*To be implemented:
-For the model we use https://github.com/iPieter/RobBERT (A Dutch RoBERTa-based language model) For the summarization we use MBartForConditionalGeneration For topic detection we use Rake_NLTK
+- For topic detection we will use Rake_NLTK
+- For target labeling we will use our fine-tuned model from pretrained RobBERT*

 # Prerequisites